by anthony on 11/24/10 at 10:33 am

 Perhaps the biggest benefit with accordion paginations is that they save you a lot of space.
 When one page opens up, the other one collapses.
 This allows you to display content to users without overwhelming them.
 It also prevents users from skipping ahead, which is particularly useful for multi-page forms.

-Accordion paginations can make pagination more efficient and less overwhelming.
-It may take a little more time and effort to execute than a numerical pagination, but it’s worth it if it gives users a better experience overall.
+Accordion pagination can make navigating more efficient and less overwhelming.
+It may take more time and effort to execute than a numerical pagination, but it’s worth it if it gives users a better experience.